browserengineering/book/book/chrome.md

             DrawText(self.x, self.y, self.word, self.font, color))
 ```

-Oof, well, this was quite a bit of refactoring.
-So take a moment to
+So, oof, well, this was quite a bit of refactoring.
+Take a moment to
 test everything---it should look exactly identical to how it did
 before we started this refactor.
 But while you can't see it, there's a
 crucial difference: each blue link on the page now has an associated